MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 >Leveraging a data source that has more processing resources and has Query folding capabilities can expedite your query loading times as the processing occurs at the data source and not locally in the Power Query engine.

 This article provides some example scenarios for each of the possible outcomes for query folding.
 It will also include some suggestions on how to get the most out of the query folding mechanism.

+>[!IMPORTANT]
+> All data source functions, commonly showcased as the Source step of a query, will query the data to the data source in its own language.
+The query folding mechanism applies to all transforms applied to your query after your data source function so they can be translated and combined into a single data source query.

 ## Full query folding